 A full day based at the wildlife lodge we shall explore the jungle and search the grasslands for tigers, rhinos and other animals – on elephant back, and go bird-watching in the forest on foot.
 The dry Sal forest, Grassland dominates the Park and that hold a wide variety of species birds & mammals.
 This should be an outstanding day.
 Overnight at resort.

-Day 13: FLY BACK TO KATHMANDU
+Day 13: FLY OR DRIVE BACK TO KATHMANDU

-Another early morning walk or elephant ride, back to the lodge, where the vehicle is waiting to take us to Bharatpur airport and fly back to Kathmandu.
+Another early morning walk or elephant ride, back to the lodge, where the vehicle is waiting to take us to Bharatpur airport and fly or drive back to Kathmandu.
 We will enjoy our last day in Magical Kathmandu with plenty of time for shopping in Thamel the main tourist area of Kathmandu.
 Thamel is a myriad of banners, signs, music shops, bakeries, internet cafes, restaurants, bars, hotels, shops of all imaginable varieties and eccentrically clad backpackers.
 In the evening will head out for dinner on one of Kathmandu's excellent restaurants and farewell.
 Over dinner we will reflect our activities and personal insights.

 Day 14: FINAL DEPARTURE